roxanatipo/roxanatipo/README.md

-## Hi 👋 I'm Roxana Tipo Frontend Developer
+## Hi 👋 I'm Roxana Tipo, Frontend Developer
 I am skilled in HTML, CSS, JavaScript and diferent frameworks.
 I have collaborated with teams to develop and maintain web interfaces that deliver an enhanced user experience across multiple browsers.